aziz-zina/RestApi-SpringBoot/README.md

 # Spring Boot Project Setup Guide

 This guide provides step-by-step instructions on how to download and set up the Spring Boot project on your computer.
-The project is designed to [provide a brief description of your project's purpose].
+The project is designed to serve as the backend for an academic project that manages products and their categories.
+This backend is associated with the corresponding frontend, which can be found at the following link: https://github.com/aziz-zina/Front_RestApi

 ## Prerequisites